- Richard J. Baron, MD, President and Chief Executive Officer of ABIM & ABIM Foundation

-- Lorie Slass, VP of Communications
+- Lorie Slass, MA, Senior Vice President, Communications

-- Leslie Tucker, VP of Policy
+- Leslie Tucker, Vice President, Policy

 Dr. Baron, board certified in internal medicine and geriatrics, is President and CEO of the American Board of Internal Medicine and the ABIM Foundation.
 Dr. Baron was a former Chair of the American Board of Internal Medicine’s Board of Directors.